jarkman/shonkbot/README.md

  http://www.airspayce.com/mikem/arduino/AccelStepper/
  http://www.airspayce.com/mikem/arduino/AccelStepper/AccelStepper-1.47.zip

 A common problem is that the micro USB cable you use to upload the code to the Arduino MUST be a data cable not just a power cable.
+If you do the steps below and don't find a serial port, that may be the issue.

 # Install